 Brown Dress Shoes & Grey Pants

-Grey is a little trickier to tackle simply because there are so many variations on the color.
-How dark your dress shoe should be really depends on how light or dark your grey is.
+Grey is a little trickier to tackle simply because there are so many variations in the color.
+How dark your dress shoe is should really depend on how light or dark your grey is.

 Either way, brown is always an unexpected twist when matched with grey.
-Black has been the go-to color to wear with grey for ages, so brown feels very fresh.
+For ages, black has been the go-to color to wear with grey, so brown feels fresh.

 A general rule to keep in mind with grey is that the darker your grey is, the darker your brown should be.
-So, for example, if you are wearing a charcoal grey suit, you should be wearing very dark brown shoes.
+So, for example, if you wear a charcoal grey suit, you should wear very dark brown shoes.

 A suit this dark is more on the semi-formal side of dressing, so your shoes need also to be formal.

 If your suit is light grey, medium brown shoes are a good choice.
-You may be able to get away with light brown or tan shoes, but only if the tones in both the grey and the brown work well together.
+You may get away with light brown or tan shoes, but only if the tones in grey and brown work well together.